MohamedAbdalfatah/celescope/README.md

 # Celescope

-in this repository we are going to set up and analyze data usng celescope from company we are going to follow the instactions here https://github.com/singleron-RD/CeleScope/blob/master/doc/user_guide.md and we are going to analyze the subpeoject SCGTEST_50
+in this repository we are going to set up and analyze data usng celescope from Singleron company we are going to follow the instactions here https://github.com/singleron-RD/CeleScope/blob/master/doc/user_guide.md and we are going to analyze the SCGTEST_50 subpeoject

 ## Installation